arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 ## Servant

 Now we come to the interesting section.
-How does servant actually uses these things?
+How does Servant actually uses these things?
 Let's go back to the example code at the top of this blog post:

 ```haskell